 Staff personal phones should not be used in EYFS.
-151 Visitors are requested not to use their phones in the EYFS setting.152 Cameras and mobile phones are prohibited in the toilet or changing areas.
-Further detailed guidance is in the policy "Acceptable use of IT (including photography)"
+Visitors are requested not to use their phones in the EYFS setting.
+Cameras and mobile phones are prohibited in the toilets or changing areas.
+Further detailed guidance is in the Digital Safety Policy.